TonyCongqianWang/cv_facedetection_eval/README.md

 ### Results

-AP score on WIDER FACE val-set - no resizing
+AP score on WIDER FACE val-set - no resizing.

 For cascade_lbp_improved the boxes were padded.

 |Model | Easy Set | Medium Set | Hard Set |